cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 ### localTimeRange

-With the `localtimeRange` parameter it is possible to filter out events that are happening on a specific part of the day, regardless of the day or date of the event.
+With the `localtimeRange` field it is possible to filter out events that are happening on a specific part of the day, regardless of the day or date of the event.

-Typically this parameter is used to filter out events that are happening:
+Typically this field is used to filter out events that are happening:
 -   in the morning
 -   in the afternoon
 -   in the evening